kejunxia/AndroidMvc/README.md

     /**
      * Controller will call update() whenever the controller thinks the state of the screen
      * changes.
 So just bind the state of the controller to this screen then the screen is always
-     * reflecting the latest state/model of the controller */
+     * reflecting the latest state/model of the controller.
+This is a simple solution but works for most cases.
+     * This solution can be thought as refreshing the whole web page in a browser.
+If you want more granular
+     * control like ajax to update partial page, define more callbacks in View for MVP pattern and events for MVVM
+     * pattern and call them in the controller when needed.
+     */
     display.setText(controller.getCount());
 }